Top 11 Venture Capital Firms Investing in Insurance Startups

 Image of Liberty Mutual Strategic Ventures - Top VCs in Insurance

-Liberty Mutual Strategic Ventures (LMSV) is the corporate venture capital arm of the global insurer Liberty Mutual.
-The firm invests in early-stage companies with technology that is changing the insurance industry and helping people protect their assets.
+Liberty Mutual Strategic Ventures is the corporate venture capital arm of the global insurer, Liberty Mutual.
+The firm invests in early-stage companies with technologies that are advancing the insurance sector.

 • Industries of focus: Insurance, Financial Services